WorldWideTelescope/pywwt/docs/windows.rst

 Other Commands
 ~~~~~~~~~~~~~~

-There are several remaining methods for :class:`~pywwt.windows.WWTClient`
+There are several remaining methods for :class:`~pywwt.windows.WWTWindowsClient`
 that may be used to control the appearance of the WWT client and the layers.

 change_mode
 +++++++++++

-:meth:`~pywwt.windows.WWTClient.change_mode` changes the view to one of:
+:meth:`~pywwt.windows.WWTWindowsClient.change_mode` changes the view to one of:
 Earth, Planet, Sky, Panorama, SolarSystem::

     wwt.change_mode("SolarSystem")